 Workplace maintenance is crucial to preventing, or at least controlling hazards – broken equipment is a significant cause of workplace injuries.
 Mandating that employees wear protective gear is another vital method of preventing or controlling risks.
 Workplace health practices should also include having a first aid kit on site and strategies for obtaining emergency medical care as quickly as possible.

 The importance of planning can’t be over-emphasized.
 Create strategies on how to deal with accidents quickly and effectively, so you’ll be prepared to deal with them when crises arise.
 Conduct training and emergency drills so they become an integral part of your workplace health promotion program.

 As we mentioned in the last paragraph, the implementation of safety and health training is essential to workplace health promotion strategies.
 Everyone, managers and employees play a role in ensuring the occupational health and safety of the organization.

 Safety program training for managers will look different than that for employees.
-Managers are trained to recognize risks and mitigate them, to maintain occupational and health safety standards, and for the implementation of employee training.
+Managers are trained to recognize risks and mitigate them, maintain occupational and health safety standards, and for implementation of employee training.
 Training for employees is similar – employees learn how to identify hazards and prevent or control them.

 How Does Your Company Benefit from Focused Safety Policies?

 The implementation of focused safety policies has enormous benefits to your company.
 There are three immediate reasons why a workplace health promotion program makes sense (and cents) for your firm:

 Focused safety policies reduce fatal or traumatic injuries because they compel organizations to take a long, hard look at current workplace health practices, then amend them.
 The implementation of these policies either removes or severely decreases the presence of risks.
 It becomes safer for employees to come to work.